developer-zebra/developer-zebra-site/src/emdk-for-xamarin/2-7/api/barcode/ScannerConfig_AimType/index.md

 Press and release aim type; the scan status goes from idle to scanning by pressing and releasing the trigger.

 **Type** - Symbol.XamarinEMDK.Barcode.ScannerConfig+AimType
+###PressAndSustain
+Press and sustain aim type; This mode helps to continue the decode session until the beamTimer is expired, barcode is decoded or cancels the read.
+It avoids unexpected cancellations of a read by pressing the trigger button of the device.
+If the trigger button of the device is pressed while the beam is ON, it has no effect.

+**Type** - Symbol.XamarinEMDK.Barcode.ScannerConfig+AimType
 ###TimedHold
 Timed hold aim type; The scan status is idle until the trigger is pressed.